livechat/chat-widget-adapters/packages/widget-vue/README.md

 #### useWidgetIsReady

-Check if chat widget is ready using simple boolean flag `isWidgetReady`.
+Check if chat widget is ready using the boolean flag `isWidgetReady`.

 ```html
 <script setup>